kalbasit/kalbas.it/content/about.md

 system of choice since 2001.
 Please read all about my [Linux/Unix history][linux-unix-history].

-At the age of 19, I moved to France for University.
-Soon after I landed my first job at Te.
+At the age of 19, I moved to France for University, and I worked at Telcos to help me pay the bills.
+After my graduation, I started working for Weem followed by Agence Durable and soon after I moved to the US.

+# Career

+You can read about my professional background on my [résumé][cv-en].

 [os-contribs]: https://github.com/pulls?q=author%3Akalbasit+sort%3Aupdated-desc
 [my-github]: https://github.com/kalbasit